openaps/AndroidAPSdocs/docs/EN/DailyLifeWithAaps/AapsScreens.md

 #### Carbs required
 ![Carbs required](../images/Home2020_CarbsRequired.png)
 * Carbs suggestions are given when the reference design detects that it requires carbs.
-* This is when the oref algorithm thinks I can't rescue you by 0 (zero) temping and you will need carbs to fix.
+* This is when the oref algorithm thinks I can't rescue you by 0 (zero) temping, and you will need carbs to fix.
 * The carb notifications are much more sophisticated than the bolus calculator ones.
 You might see carbs suggestion whilst bolus calculator does not show missing carbs.
 * Carb required notifications can be pushed to Nightscout if wished, in which case an announcement will be shown and broadcast.